-Although general price competition for appliances is less pronounced than for many other products, it’s still worth your time to shop around.
+Although general price competition for appliances is less pronounced than for many other products, you should still shop around.

-Because it is easy to obtain price quotes from salespeople at appliance stores and company websites, consumers willing to make four or five phone calls could save several hundred dollars.
-And if you are replacing all the appliances in your kitchen, it’s well worth the time to shop around.
+Because it is easy to obtain price quotes from salespeople at appliance stores and on websites, consumers willing to make four or five phone calls or online price checks could save several hundred dollars—or more, if you’re replacing all your kitchen appliances.

 You don’t have to pay more for superior service.

-Begin shopping with stores that receive high scores from area consumers.
+Shop at stores that receive high scores from area consumers.
 For each appliance model we priced, we received at least one low price quote from a top-rated store.
-In fact, stores that rate high on service were as likely to quote low prices as stores that rate low for service.

 Don’t assume online-only retailers are less expensive than local stores.

-Although we often found low prices online, you can’t count on the Internet to deliver the best appliance deals.
-Our shoppers often found better deals—sometimes much better deals—at local retailers.
+Although we often found low prices online, our shoppers usually found better deals at local retailers.

-Even if you don’t want to buy online, make sure you’re paying a low price by comparing the prices at local stores to prices from online sellers—but don’t bother checking prices at Amazon.
-Our shoppers attempted to use Amazon to shop for appliances but gave up in frustration after sifting through page after page of separate listings for the same appliance models.
-Among online-only stores we shopped, we found that AppliancesConnection.com most often offered low prices.
+Even if you don’t want to buy online, make sure you’re paying a low price by comparing the prices at local stores to prices from online sellers—but don’t bother with Amazon.
+Our shoppers tried to price appliances there but gave up after sifting through page after page of separate listings for the same models.

 Big chains don’t necessarily offer the lowest prices.